 Manual testing alone cannot keep up with today’s agile release cycles.
 Teams that rely only on manual checks often face late bug discoveries, release delays, and dissatisfied users.
 Automation ensures consistency and removes human error in repetitive checks.

 By automating within CI/CD, testing runs in real time with every commit.
-Developers get fast feedback, QA teams reduce repetitive work, and organisations achieve release confidence without sacrificing speed.
+Developers get fast feedback, QA teams reduce repetitive work, and organizations achieve release confidence without sacrificing speed.
+This is effectively managed through Continuous Testing in DevOps, allowing for 24/7 validation.

 Benefits include: